Home » Free Resources » »

 Results are expressed differently, but stakeholders are typically most interested in the process capability index or a process capability ratio.
 This index is indicated as Cpk, which measures process capability to show how close a particular process can deliver the results to the required specifications.

-Another term you will need to know to understand process capability meaning is Cp, which measures the potential capability of a process to meet specifications.
+Another term you will need to know to understand process capability meaning is Cp, which measures the process’s potential capability to meet specifications.

 The Difference Between Cp and Cpk

-While the difference between Cp and Cpk is subtle, it’s important.
+While the difference between Cp and Cpk is subtle, it’s crucial.
 Cp assesses the process spread relative to tolerances, assuming the process is centered on the target.
-Cpk considers the spread and centering, determining the capability to meet specifications even if the process is not perfectly centered.
-This helps uncover the true capability.
+Cpk considers the spread and centering, determining the capability to meet specifications even if the process could be more perfectly centered.
+This helps uncover the actual capability.

 Advantages of a Capable Process

 A capable process has several key advantages, but the biggest is higher quality.
-When processes perform within acceptable limits, you will consistently meet standards.
+When processes are performed within acceptable limits, you will consistently meet standards.
 This leads to fewer defects and improves customer satisfaction.

 Other advantages include: